Aejis/udoc/spec.md

 #
 ```

-`Options:` keyword should ends with reference to corresponding parameters, other
+`Options:` keyword should end with reference to corresponding parameters, other
-rules is similar to the `Params:` tag:
+rules are similar to the `Params:` tag:

 ```ruby
 # Params: